Lopolin-LP/splitFileUploads-Vencord/README.md

 4. Click download, the normal downloading modal should now open.

 ## The patch
-Now here's the details about the `fixcors.diff` itself, for transparency:
+Now here's the details about the `fixcors/patch.diff` itself, for transparency:

 ### The files
   - in the `browser` directory we patch the Vencord Browser Extension.